NET WORTH: Unknown

 BACKGROUND: James R. Swartz went to Harvard University and Carnegie Mellon University, where he earned an M.S. in industrial administration.
 He has been active in venture capital since the early 1970s.
 Swartz was the founding general partner at Adler & Company before cofounding Accel Partners in 1983, a global technology venture capital firm with offices in Palo Alto, London, Bangalore, Beijing and Shanghai.
 Accel has invested in major tech companies such as Facebook, Dropbox and Etsy.

 ART & MEDIA: Swartz and Susan have a deep interest in the arts and media.
 They founded Impact Partners, which finances "independent documentary cinema that addresses pressing social issues."
-Impact Partners has bankrolled films such as The Cove, about dolphin hunting in Japan, which won the 2010 Academy Award for Best Documentary Feature.
+Impact Partners has funded films such as The Cove, about dolphin hunting in Japan, which won the 2010 Academy Award for Best Documentary Feature.
 Swartz is a trustee at the Sundance Institute and Susan sits on the board of the Utah Film Center, which the couple supports.
-Other grantees have included Firelight Media, which "produces award-winning films that expose injustice, illuminate the power of community and tell a history seldom told," Open Eye Pictures, and Martha’s Vineyard Film Festival.
+Other grantees include Firelight Media, which "produces award-winning films that expose injustice, illuminate the power of community and tell a history seldom told," Open Eye Pictures, and Martha’s Vineyard Film Festival.

 The couple has also steadily supported arts institutions such as the Park City Performing Arts Center, San Francisco Ballet, San Francisco Opera, San Francisco Symphony, and San Francisco Museum of Modern Art, where Swartz is a trustee.
-It's worth noting that Susan is a longtime painter with studios in Park City, Utah and Martha's Vineyard; some of her works are held in the collections of the Springville Museum of Art in Springville, Utah, the International Olympic Museum in Lausanne, Switzerland, and the George Eccles 2002 Olympic Winter Games Museum in Park City, Utah.
+It is worth noting that Susan is a longtime painter with studios in Park City, Utah and Martha's Vineyard; some of her works are held in the collections of the Springville Museum of Art in Springville, Utah, the International Olympic Museum in Lausanne, Switzerland, and the George Eccles 2002 Olympic Winter Games Museum in Park City, Utah.

 CHURCHES & HUMAN SERVICES: Swartz and Susan co-chair the Christian Center of Park City, which they helped found in 2000.
 In a recent year, the couple has donated to Bethel AME Church, Campus Crusade for Christ and Salt Lake Christian Fellowship, among others.
 The couple has also given money to Harvard Divinity School, where Susan sits on the dean's council.